offline-trust/security-blanket/docs/docs/contact-instructions.md

 Now is a great time to ask questions:
 * Notify the owner if you don't have access to a device.
 * For unfamiliar tools or software, check the [security blanket support page](./support/) for help.
 If you are still having trouble, contact the owner for more details.
 * If there's anything else you're not sure about, please contact the owner.
-Better to sort it out now instead of during an emergency.
+Better to sort it out now, before it's an emergency.

 ## 3. Confirm Account Access